Weather Trends International

 Weather Trends International is an American company that provides year-ahead weather guidance for retailers, manufacturers, pharmaceutical companies, agricultural firms, and financial analysts worldwide.
-Its weather solutions are used to help businesses and farmers to manage the weather risk.
+Its weather solutions are used to help businesses and farmers to manage weather risk.

 To forecast the weather, Weather Trends uses a statistical methodology that was first developed in the early 1990s.
 An independent study from 2014 verified that its forecasts project temperature, precipitation and snowfall trends up to a year ahead worldwide with more than 80% accuracy.

 History

 Weather Trends was founded in 2003 by Bill Kirk (who serves as the chief executive officer) and Jack Grum (who serves as the chief revenue officer).
 Kirk was previously the vice president of client services at Planalytics.
 Weather Trends has received funding from Trestle Ventures, Kodiak Venture Partners and Innovation Ventures and has raised more than 6.8 million dollars.
 The company is based in Bethlehem, Pennsylvania with offices in Bentonville, Arkansas and Sacramento, California.

 Weather Trends' clients include Kohl's, Target Corporation, Walgreens, AutoZone, Anheuser-Busch, Coca-Cola, Microsoft, Citi, Morgan Stanley, JP Morgan, Limagrain and AgReliant Genetics.